 How to Take Steps Toward to a Happy Retirement

-Doing good by helping others can not only fill the day but more importantly, it can create the meaning and purpose that people of all ages crave.
-Whether by becoming more active in an organization you may have participated in during your working years or by seeking out new associations to donate your time to, you can take advantage of the skills and talents honed throughout your career for the benefit of others.
+To figure out which volunteer opportunities could be right for you, it can help to ask yourself if you'll want to do something related to your work or if you want to try something different.
+Whether you become more active in an organization you may have participated in during your working years or seek out new associations to donate your time to, you can take advantage of the skills and talents honed throughout your career for the benefit of others.